 IMPORTANT: Report lost or stolen passports to the police immediately.
 Your embassy or consulate may require a police report for passport replacement.

-Arrival/ Departure Record (I-94 Card)

-Upon entry to the United States, every foreign visitor or student is issued an I-94 card, a small white card usually stapled to the passport opposite the visa stamp.
-This card will note the date a person was admitted and how long they may stay.
-The I-94 Form will be collected when the visitor leaves the U.S. so that DHS will have a record of the person’s departure.

-When F-1 students enter the United States for purposes of education, the inspector at the airport or the border will write “D/S” on the I-94 card rather than a specific date.
-D/S stands for Duration of Status.
-This means that an F-1 student may stay in the United States as long as she/he a valid I-20 and remains in status.

-The I-94 card is the only proof that you entered the U.S. legally!
-If your I-94 is lost or stolen, it is important to request a replacement card from DHS as soon as possible.
-Please contact the International Student Adviser immediately.

-When you leave the United States (except for short trips to Canada or Mexico) you will return your I-94 card to the airline as you board your flight.
-Your departure will be entered into SEVIS by a USCBP officer.
-It is very important that you retain your return I-94 card.

-Please note: if you have a special notation on your I-94 that says “Special Registrant” or “NSEERS”, you must follow Special Registration exit procedures and return your I-94 card directly to a USCBP officer.
-Before planning your departure, please ask an advisor about the most up-to-date Special Registration procedures.
+US Customs and Border Protection I-94 Card

+This can be retrieved from: https://i94.cbp.dhs.gov/I94/request.html

 Visa

 The visa stamp placed by the U.S. Embassy or Consulate in your passport indicates that you are qualified to apply for admission to the United States at an authorized port of entry.

 An F-1 visa is issued for academic studies, such as college transfer or intensive English.
 Students are allowed to remain in the United States for Duration of Status (marked “D/S” on your I-94 and I-20).
 In other words, students may remain in the U.S. as long as they taking a full course of study with a valid I-20, or pursuing practical training that has been authorized by DHS.
-After a student completes his/her training or studies, he/she has a 60 day grace period to transfer to different school, apply for a change of visa status, or prepare for departure from the U.S.
+After a student completes his/her training or studies, he/she has a 60-day grace period to transfer to different school, apply for a change of visa status, or prepare for departure from the U.S.

-For samples of these documents, see below.